iwuliz/isml/README.md

     7. The analysis of depth of weak learners;
     8. The predicting result of scikit-learn SVM.

-## a3_pac&k-means:
+## a3_pca&k-means:

 ### Introduction

-This practice aims to implement PCA and k-means classification
+This practice aims to implement PCA and K-means algorithms,
-and analyse the impact of reducing dimensions to KNN and SVM performance.
+analyse the impact of reducing dimensions to KNN and SVM performance,
+and analyse the impact of Gaussian noise on the above approaches.

 ### How to run

 Console command: python main.py or python3 main.py
 > note:
-> It would take 9 minutes to complete the execution.
+> It would take 10 minutes to complete the execution.
 > This running time include some repeated experiments to avoid random bias,
 > but not include cross validation for SVM which takes hours (I commented this part in sk.py)
 > Please ensure that the data files 'mnist_train.csv' and 'mnist_test.csv' are at directory: data/